 Sonny Rollins was born during the Harlem Renaissance; a time when jazz exploded all over the city.
 The movement cultivated genius musicians who grabbed the attention of music lovers everywhere.
 One entertainer caught Sonny Rollins’s eye.
 His name was Louis Jordan, and his sharp tuxedo and star appeal fascinated Rollins.
 Rollins dreamed of becoming a saxophone player like Jordan.
 A few years later, Rollins starts playing the saxophone and begins a focused journey to stardom.

-This biography of Sonny Bridge reads like a jazz song.
+The story of Sonny’s Bridge reads like a jazz song.
 Syncopated notes of jazz greats and historical events emerge throughout the text.
 The conversational language flows with a creative tempo.
 Interesting use of punctuation enhances the rhythm of the story.

 Readers will appreciate the illustrations by Keith Mallett.
 He captured movements in dance, music and light with his artwork.
 The engaging images point to the influence jazz had in Harlem in the early 1900s.
 Emerging readers will be able to read the illustrations and understand the storyline.